Regions / Florenz

 What does an apartment in Florence cost?

-Oltrarno (authentic, artistic), Santo Spirito (lively), San Niccolò (quiet, hillside), Campo di Marte (family-friendly) and Fiesole (villa neighbourhood with panoramic views).
-Each has its own distinct character.
+Oltrarno (authentic), Santo Spirito (lively), San Niccolo (quiet, hillside), Campo di Marte (family-friendly), Fiesole (villa location with panorama).
+Each neighbourhood has its own character and price level.